West London

 West London is the western part of London, England, north of the River Thames, west of the City of London, and extending to the Greater London boundary.

-The term is used to differentiate the area from the other parts of London: North London, East London and South London.
+The term is used to differentiate the area from the other parts of London: Central London, North London, East London and South London.
 West London was part of the historic county of Middlesex.

 Emergence

 Early West London had two main focuses of growth, the area around Thorney Island, site of Westminster Abbey and the Palace of Westminster, and ribbon development heading west - towards Westminster - from gates in the walls of the City of London.
 In the 17th century these areas of growth would be linked by high status new developments, which formed a focal point in their own right, later becoming known as the West End of London.

-Initial growth at Thorney Island, Westminster
+Initial growth

-The development of the area began with the establishment of the Abbey on a site then called Thorney Island, the choice of site may in part relate to the natural ford which is thought to have carried Watling Street over the Thames in the vicinity.
-Tradition dates the foundation to the 7th Century AD with written records dating back to the 960s or early 970s.
+The development of the area began with the establishment of the Abbey on a site then called Thorney Island, the choice of site may in part relate to the natural ford which is thought to have carried Watling Street over the River Thames in the vicinity.
+Tradition dates the foundation to the 7th century AD with written records dating back to the 960s or early 970s.
 The Island and surrounding area became known as Westminster in reference to the church.